jollyjerr/knowledge/math/trigonometry/matrices.md

 ## Addition and subtraction

-Matricies must have the same dimensions to be added or subtracted.
+Matrices must have the same dimensions to be added or subtracted.

 Add and/or subtract the elements that overlap by row and column